shihkuanglee/RD-LCNN/README.md

+# Replay Speech Detection Systems based on LCNN

-## Introduction
+## Overview

-#### This repo provides the replay speech detection systems used in various studies:
+This repository provides implementations of replay speech detection systems described in our research.
+These systems are designed to detect replay attacks in automatic speaker verification systems using various acoustic features and deep learning models.

 Shih-Kuang Lee, Yu Tsao, and Hsin-Min Wang, “[A Study of Using Cepstrogram for Countermeasure Against Replay Attacks](https://arxiv.org/abs/2204.04333),” arXiv preprint arXiv:2204.04333, 2022.